jf-utex/Flashcards/README.md

 # Flashcards

-##Using COnstructor to allow in line Deletion - JavaScript and Node.js
+##  Using Constructor to allow in line Deletion - JavaScript and Node.js
 * JavaScript
 * Node.js